Activated Learning Part I

 Does your school board have a training session booked?
 Click here to find your session and register.

 Background on AL

 A bit of background on the intervention.
 While the Activated Learning approach has been extensively researched in Ontario (a school board pilot) and the UK (an entire PhD dissertation), the results have only been published informally so this intervention remains “research based” and not “evidence based.”
 Regardless, it has achieved support among scholars and educators.
-It was scaled at the Trillium Lakelands District School Board and is slated for large-scale implementation at the York Region District School Board.
-Research results from the YRDSB AL pilot project were presented as the kickoff workshop at LDAO this year by the Chief Psychologist and principal of Learning Services from the board.
-As well, a full, peer-reviewed book about the intervention will be published by Guilford Press in 2021.
-I am co-writing this book with Peg Dawson (Smart but Scattered) and Carol-Anne Bush, and Adele Diamond has written 750 words of “blessings” to be included as a preface to the book.
+It was scaled across the Trillium Lakelands District School Board and is slated for large-scale implementation at the York Region District School Board.
+Research results from the YRDSB AL pilot project were presented as the kickoff workshop at LDAO in 2020 by the Chief Psychologist and principal of Learning Services from the board.
+As well, a full, peer-reviewed book about the intervention will be published by Guilford Press in March 2022.
+Read Adele Diamond’s 750 words of “blessings” to be included as a preface to the book.